topquark22/Thermo55/README.md

 Additionally, remote monitoring of a separate thermometer module is supported via nRF24L01 radio.

-## Power note

-USB power may not be sufficient to illuminate bright-white characters on the LCD.
-If this happens, try switching to external power on Vin or use a voltage regulator.

 ## Software requirements

 Install the following libraries into the Arduino IDE: